qaul/qaul.net_legacy/osx/README.md

     make OS=osx
     cd ../

-Open the OSX project in Xcode to run qaul.net
+Open the Xcode project "qaul_osx10.XY.xcodeproj" for your OS version in Xcode to build the qaul.net application.

 ### Optional